-The Company is a clinical stage private biopharmaceutical company focused on drugs to treat pain.
+Relmada Therapeutics, Inc., formerly Camp Nine, Inc. (the "Company"), was formed as a Nevada corporation on May 31, 2012 and began as a manufacturer and retailer of surfboards and related accessories.
+The Company is a clinical stage biopharmaceutical company focused on drugs to treat pain.
 The Company has a portfolio of four products at different stages of development and an early stage pipeline of an additional three products.
-Relmada's product development efforts are guided by the internationally recognized scientific expertise of its research team with inputs from a world-class scientific advisory board.
-Relmada's approach is expected to reduce overall clinical development risks and potentially deliver valuable products in areas of high unmet medical needs.
+The Company's's approach is expected to reduce overall clinical development risks and potentially deliver valuable products in areas of high unmet medical needs.
 The Company's office is located in New York City.